ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Experiments

-In order to get the ClustRank merging model, we first align and augment the data and human judgments from available dataset (Section \ref{sec:exp_hum_judg_data}), then we present the classification techniques and protocols (Section \ref{sec:exp_classif_CARET}), and finally compare the trained mergers to pick the best (Section \ref{sec:exp_result_training}).
+To get the ClustML classifier for merging, we first align and augment the data and human judgments from the available dataset, then, we present the classification techniques and protocols, and finally, select the best among the trained classifiers.

-\subsubsection{Human judgments data $\mathcal{X}^{uni}_{uv}$}
+\subsubsection{Human judgments data}

-The initial human judgment data from the ClustMe study \cite{ClustMe_eurovis2019} is summarized in table \ref{tab:Parameters}.
-We ignore the $\alpha$ parameter which gave an additional random rotation to the whole scatterplot for each trial, and we ignore the number $N\in\{100,1000\}$ of points generated in the scatterplot, as none of these parameters appears in the GMM modeling the scatterplot underlying density.
-The dataset $\Theta_{uv}$ is a sample of $1000$ of these scatterplots.
-We discovered four of them are duplicate, which means four scatterplots were generated twice with the same set of parameters but differing by the number of sampled points ($N=100$ and $N=1000$), or turned out having the same parameters after data alignment.
+The initial human judgment data from study S1 ~\cite{ClustMe_eurovis2019} is summarized in table \ref{tab:Parameters}.
+We ignore the $\alpha$ parameter, which gave an additional random rotation to the whole scatterplot for each trial, and we ignore the number $N\in\{100,1000\}$ of points generated in the scatterplot, as none of these parameters appears in the GMM modeling the density of the scatterplot.
+The dataset $\Phi_{uv}$ is a sample of $1000$ of these scatterplots.
+We discovered four of them are duplicates, which means four scatterplots were generated twice with the same set of parameters but differing by the number of sampled points ($N=100$ and $N=1000$), or they turned out having the same parameters after data alignment.
 These four duplicates were removed.
-We ended up with $996$ unique scatterplots with $34$ human judgments that we summarized by majority vote (Section \ref{sec:summary_human_judgments}).
+We ended up with $996$ unique scatterplots with $34$ human judgments that we summarized by majority vote.
 The final alignment and augmentation processes (equation (\ref{eq:case_final_training_set})) led to $16181$ scatterplots in the set $\mathcal{X}^{uni}_{uv}$ forming the \textit{Benchmark dataset 1}.